 Shey Peddy hit a 3-point buzzer-beater to carry the No. 5 Phoenix Mercury past the No. 8 Washington Mystics and Alyssa Thomas’ near-triple-double led the No. 7 Connecticut Sun to victory over the No. 6 Chicago Sky in the first round of the 2020 WNBA Playoffs on Tuesday night at IMG Academy in Bradenton, Florida.

-While Peddy and Thomas were the clear-cut stars of the evening, the Mercury’s Skylar Diggins-Smith and Diana Taurasi and DeWanna Bonner of the Sun each scored 20-plus points for their squads.
+While Peddy and Thomas were the clear-cut stars of the evening, Skylar Diggins-Smith and Diana Taurasi of the Mercury and DeWanna Bonner of the Sun each scored 20-plus points for their squads.

 The Sky, who finished the regular season two games ahead of the Sun, were felled by the unsurprising dominance of Thomas and Bonner.

 The Mercury, who finished the regular season four games ahead of the defending champions, were expected to take care of business.
 Instead, they trailed for most of the game, giving the Mystics the edge.
 Phoenix caught fire in the fourth quarter and overtook them in the final moment.

 Phoenix Mercury 85, Washington Mystics 84 | Box Score